DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **Choice 2: Become a Critic**.
 You can use this knowledge to become a more sophisticated critic of the system, pointing out its flaws and contradictions to anyone who will listen.
 This feels productive, but it is ultimately another form of participation in the game.
 Critics are still playing by the system's rules—they're just playing the role of opposition.

 **Choice 3: Become a World-Builder**.
 You can use this knowledge as the foundation for building something genuinely different.
 This is the path of greatest resistance, but it is also the path of greatest possibility.

+I began this journey as a man who chose the first path.
+I believed in the system.
+I tried to optimize it, to fix it from within.
+But the evidence forced me to see the truth.
+This book is the story of my own conversion from a system-builder to a world-builder.
+If a data-obsessed analyst like me can make that journey, so can you.

 ### The Invitation